wrightmat/dnd-eberron/adventures/C01 What Dreams May Come/3-06  Prisoner 13.md

 * 12 (18) bloodstones worth 50 gp each

 The characters also retrieve the Hammer and Tongs of Onatar, which is given to them by Varrin to return to the agent in Daanvi.

+### DM Notes

+- The players meet with an agent of Onatar in the Inescapable Prison, who implores them to help recover an artifact known as the Hanmer and Tongs of Onatar.
+He has been working with a dwarven clan who are attempting to recover their own treasure, and will help the players get in to the most secure prison in Eberron - Dreadhold.
+- The players will need to seek out Prisoner 13, who holds the key to a treasure vault under Soldorakhold.
+In order to get the information they need, they'll need to sneak in or enter under cover and maintain their cover throughout their time there to avoid suspicion.
+- Once they find her, they'll discover that the key is actually one of her many tattoos.
+They will need to copy or mimic it in some way, or kill Korda and get her body (or at least arm) out of the prison.
+- When the job is complete, the players can signal for extraction, and be picked up by a ship and returned to Soldorakhold.
+They receive a cut of the treasure and the artifact they've been searching for.

 ### References